michaengeser/pep_WP4_beh-fMRI/README.md

 It includes experimental code, behavioural data analysis scripts, and materials for studying how individual differences in world models shape scene perception.

-## Data
+## Additional Data Links
+Download and place the data files in the appropriate folder (see below for folder structure).

-Large model files (e.g., VGG16 network and NIfTI files containing fMRI data) are available on [OSF](https://osf.io/zjtwx/).
+VGG16 network files are available on [OSF](https://osf.io/zjtwx/).

-Download and place them in the appropriate folder.
+Functional and anatomical sourcedata files can be found here: >data not uploaded yet< (no raw anatomical scans are shared to protect participants' privacy)

+Preprocessed files of task runs are stored here: >data not uploaded yet< (unzip and put in fMRI/derivatives folder)

+Preprocessed files of localizer runs are stored here: >data not uploaded yet< (unzip and put in fMRI/derivatives folder)

-Basic structure
+## Basic structure
 pep_wp4_beh-fMRI/

 │

-├── fMRI
+├── **fMRI** (contains code for fMRI experiment and analysis)

 │ ├── code

+│ │ ├── analysisPipeline.mlx (main analysis script for fMRI experiment)

+│ │ ├── run_experiment_fMRI.m (experiment script)

+│ │ └── utilities

+│ │

-│ ├── derivatives
+│ ├── derivatives (unzip and place downloaded preprocessed files here!)

 │ ├── drawings